wsameer/ng-parking-lot/README.md

 5. Display the count of each kind of vehicle present at the lot at any point of time.
 6. Remove your vehicle from the parked spot freeing that space.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Running unit tests